 Mastering tracks is an essential and important part of music.
 Our in-house master engineer can make your music even more special by boosting it in the right direction.

-Our master engineer does exactly understand the boundaries where mastering meets cutting and cutting meets vinyl pressing for an optimized result of the highest order possible.
+Our master engineer excels in recognizing the boundaries where mastering meets cutting and cutting meets vinyl pressing for an optimized result at the highest level possible.
 The final product of vinyl is essential with an ace sound of mastering!
-All mastering issues can be discussed with our master engineer so your sound will be like mind your imagination.
+All mastering issues can be discussed with our master engineer so your sound will be beyond your imagination.
 Please feel free to contact us for more information.

 Analogue Mastering Specifications